benmccormick/benmccormick_blog_posts/_posts/2013-06-10-how-I-use-stackoverflow.markdown

 ### Enter Stack Overflow

+> [Developers] often won't just answer within the scope of the question, they'll help you ask the right questions instead

 If the problem is that we don't ask the right questions, a Q&A site seems like a dubious solution.
 But [Stack Overflow][so] has been the best tool I've ever found for self-directed learning.
 Its a crazy hybrid between a wiki, Q&A site, forum, and video game originally conceived by [Jeff Atwood][ja] and [Joel Spolsky][js] back in 2008.
 With ambitions to become a comprehensive programming archive for the web,  the site has become a critical resource for programmers.
 In fact its the [92nd most visited website in the world][alexa] as of June 2013.

-    TODO
+So how does StackOverflow enable self directed learning?
+The most obvious way is allowing open-ended questions to be asked, with answers crowd-sourced from a global community of developers.
+The killer feature when asking questions is that developers often won't just answer within the scope of the question, they'll help you ask the right questions instead.
+If you ask how to change the backgrounds of a group of DOM items given a list of ids, you're likely to get an answer (or 5) while also helpfully being informed of the existence of classes.
+Because multiple answers are allowed you may be exposed to multiple approaches.
+There is plenty to be learned this way.
+Stack Overflow also helps automate this process by suggesting related questions as you type your questions, based on keywords.
+The AI behind this is quite good, and usually causes me to abandon my question writing as I realize that my question has already been asked and answered.

 ### How To Learn